-- 2. HEALING AND ATONEMENT While we are committed to the biblical idea that God can heal.
-We do not believe God necessarily always heals everyone in every case.
-Rather, we hold to the mystery view: God is sovereign over the healing process.
-We joyfully submit to his sovereignty; that means we will consistently do healing prayer in faith. - A. Among those who practice healing prayer there is disagreement about how healing is included in the atonement. - The key passage is Matthew 8:16-17 and its connection to Isaiah 53:4-5.
-Matthew 8:16-17 "That evening they brought to him many who were oppressed by demons, and he cast out the spirits with a word and healed all who were sick.
+- 2. Healing and atonement While we are committed to the biblical idea that God can heal.
+We do not believe God heals everyone in every case.
+Rather, we hold to the mystery view: God is sovereign over the healing process; and, we should consistently pray with faith. - A. Among those who practice healing prayer there is disagreement about how healing is included in the atonement. - The key passage is Matthew 8:16-17 and its connection to Isaiah 53:4-5.
+Matthew 8:16-17.
+"That evening they brought to him many who were oppressed by demons, and he cast out the spirits with a word and healed all who were sick.
 This was to fulfill what was spoken by the prophet Isaiah: "He took our illnesses and bore our diseases."
 (See also 1 Peter 2:24.) - Some believe that healing is in the atonement automatically (e.g. A.B.
 Simpson, E.W.
 Kenyon, K. Hagan Jr., and Bill Johnson [at times] and others).
-The idea is that once you come to Christ, God must heal you (at least at some point), since you are an heir to the complete atoning work of Jesus.
+The idea is that once you come to Christ God must heal you (at least at some point), since you are an heir to the complete atoning work of Jesus.
 When God does not heal, we don't know why, but it is always God's will that you are healed. - Others (such as Randy Clark) believe that healing is in the atonement potentially but not automatically.
 For instance, Clark quotes Chambers: "But we have to remember the Atonement works under God's dispensational sovereignty."
-Chambers believed that "the Atonement is only efficacious for healing when God sovereignly deemed it so, not as absolute law." - B. Other theologians who suggest healing is a potential reality because of the atonement (but not automatic) include the following.
+Chambers believed that "the Atonement is only efficacious for healing when God sovereignly deemed it so, not as absolute law." - B. Other theologians who suggest healing is a potential reality because of the atonement (but not automatic) include the following. - D.A.
+Carson: "There is healing in the atonement; but similarly there is the promise of a resurrection body in the atonement, even if believers do not inherit it until the Parousia.
+From the perspectives of the NT writers, the Cross is the basis for all the benefits that accrue to believers; but this does not mean that all such benefits can be secured at the present time on demand, any more than we have the right and power to demand our resurrection bodies" (As quoted by Keener, Matthew, 178).